joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/7066506/2026/02/23/antoine-griezmann-transfer-orlando-city/

 **C.I.A.
 Intelligence Helped Lead Mexican Authorities to ‘El Mencho’**\
-`Mexican officials said they had found the elusive drug kingpin by tracking a romantic partner.
+`Mexican officials said they had found the elusive cartel kingpin by tracking a romantic partner.
 The C.I.A. provided some intelligence critical to the operation.`\
 https://nytimes.com/2026/02/23/world/americas/cia-el-hencho-location-mexico.html

 **New York City’s Homeless Population Faces Another Dangerous Storm**\